Ensono/amido.github.io/docs/workloads/azure/backend/java/quickstart_java.md

 ## Running the application locally

-1. ### Clone one of the Java projects to your local machine from one of the following repos
+1. ### Clone one of the Java workloads to your local machine from one of the following repos

    1. Simple web API: [stacks-java repository](https://github.com/amido/stacks-java)
    2. Web API with CQRS: [stacks-java-cqrs repository](https://github.com/amido/stacks-java-cqrs)